Q. Does Parliament have an Environmental Policy?

 Q. What is Parliament doing to reduce its environmental impact?

-A. To ensure continuous improvement with regards to its environmental performance, Parliament has an Environmental Improvement Plan to support delivery of both the short term annual and longer term targets.
+A. To ensure continuous improvement with regards to its environmental performance, Parliament has an Environmental Improvement Plan to support delivery of both the short term annual and longer-term improvements.
 This sets out the schedule of works for the financial year.
-The following headline initiatives are programmed for 2016/17 to help achieve a reduction in environmental impacts:

 Q. What is Parliament doing to reduce carbon emissions in the longer term?